 All You Need to Do Is Clean

-Another of our top home selling myths debunked in Nashville says that all you need to do to prepare your home for sale is to clean it thoroughly.
+Another of our top home selling myths debunked in Franklin, Nashville, or Brentwood says that all you need to do to prepare your home for sale is to clean it thoroughly.
 Yes, you do need to do that, but it’s certainly not enough.

 You also have to do at least some staging, preferably using a professional staging service.
 Staging will display your home to advantage, highlighting attractive features and making up for shortcomings.
 A major part of staging also involves depersonalizing your home to allow prospective buyers to envision it as their new home.